Search

 Common paediatric sports injuries include:

-• Osgood Schlatter disease, which impacts children going through growth spurts, occurs more frequently in those who do sports where running and jumping are required.
-Ailments from this disease arise from a greater degree of impact at the upper area of the shin bone and knee, leading to inflammation.
+• Osgood-Schlatter disease, which affects children during growth spurts, is more common among those who participate in sports that require running and jumping.
+Ailments from this disease arise from greater impact on the upper portion of the shin bone and the knee, leading to inflammation.

-• Osteochondritis dissecans is a joint injury that often occurs in children due to sports where high-impact activities such as running, jumping, or handsprings are involved, where repeated pressure is put on certain joints.
+• Osteochondritis dissecans is a joint injury that often occurs in children due to high-impact sports, such as running, jumping, or handsprings, or from repeated pressure on certain joints.
 This causes the bone under the joint to die due to a lack of blood flow, potentially breaking off and inhibiting motion in the area.

 • Sever’s disease, also known as calcaneal apophysitis, often results during maturity when engaging in sports.
-During this period, bone growth occurs faster than tendon growth, which causes the Achilles to pull back on the heel.
+During this period, bone growth occurs faster than tendon growth, causing the Achilles tendon to pull the heel back.
 This results in repetitive stress, which manifests in the body as symptoms of heel pain due to inflammation.

-• Shin splints show symptoms as pain and discomfort in the front of the tibia, the large bone in the leg connecting the knee to the ankle.
-Shin splints result from an increased workload, usually as a result of elevated kids’ sports training routines in athletes when excess pressure is exerted on tendons, muscles, and bones in the area.
+• Shin splints cause pain and discomfort along the front of the tibia, the large bone in the leg connecting the knee to the ankle.
+Shin splints result from increased workload, often due to elevated kids’ sports training routines, when excess pressure is exerted on tendons, muscles, and bones in the area.

-• Sinding-Larsen-Johansson syndrome (SLJ) shows symptoms as pain or swelling at the cartilage right below the knee cap (patella), where the growth plate is located.
-SLJ usually goes away without long-term issues after children finish growing up during their teenage years.
+• Sinding-Larsen-Johansson syndrome (SLJ) presents with pain or swelling at the cartilage just below the knee cap (patella), where the growth plate is located.
+SLJ usually resolves without long-term issues after children finish growing during their teenage years.

 • Spondylolysis is a stress fracture found in 5 percent of adults affecting the pars interarticularis vertebrae, a thin bone section connecting two vertebrae in your lower back.